noahehall/theBookOfNoah/0current/architectural thinking/testing.md

 ### terms

+- shift left: the idea of moving testing as early as possible in the dev process, idealy to the dev environment; i.e. every kind of test in your system should be runnable in development
+- cycle time: how long it takes between ticket assignment to ticket delivery (actually deployed to prod)
+- velocity: value delivered per unit time
+- customer satisfaction: how well ap roduct/service met the customers needs
+  - NPS scores
+  - bug reports
+- lead time: the time from ticket creation until ticket delivery (actually deployed to prod)
+- System Under Test: aka SUT; the application and system you're testing, as well as the environment the tests are running in
+- test fixtures: set of objects used to run a test in a well-known environment
+  - mocking: code designed to stand in for other pieces of code that contains external dependencies to enable unit tests; umbrella term for stubs, dummy objects, spies, etc
   - dummy objects: objects that the System Under Test (SUT) depends on, but are never actually used.
     - any object that is required to run/test some behavior, but is not actually used (e.g. a required parameter) and must resemble a real object
   - test stubs: an object to control the indirect input of the tested code. setting up state
     - Test stubs are functions (spies) with pre-programmed behavior.
 They support the full test spy API in addition to methods which can be used to alter the stub’s behavior.
     - Control a method’s behavior from a test to force the code down a specific path.
 Examples include forcing a method to throw an error in order to test error handling.
     - When you want to prevent a specific method from being called directly (possibly because it triggers undesired behavior, such as a XMLHttpRequest or similar).
   - test spies: a function that records arguments, return value, the value of this and exception thrown (if any) 'for' all its calls
 - Specifications: what the program is suppose to do
 - component specfifications: communicate the visual design
 - executable specifications (test component specifications)